MaximusV/d1workshop/part2.rst

 A small, 64×48 monochrome display.
 It uses pins ``gpio4`` and ``gpio5`` to talk with the board with the I²C protocol.
 It will conflict with any other shield that uses those pins, but doesn't use I²C, like the neopixel shield or the relay shield.
-It can coexist with other shields that use I²C, like the motor shield.
+It can coexist with other shields that use I²C, like the SHT30 shield.

 Up to two such displays can be connected at the same time, provided they have